“Perioperative nurses are patient advocates who are committed to providing safe patient care following current guidelines and best practices.”

 Perioperative nurses work primarily in surgical departments and operating rooms.
 Day-to-day duties will vary but will typically include:

-• Educating patients and their families on post-operative care instructions, including wound care, pain management, and any necessary lifestyle modification
+- Educating patients and their families on post-operative care instructions, including wound care, pain management, and any necessary lifestyle modifications

 Perioperative Nurse Certifications & Licensure

-• Graduate from an accredited associate’s level nursing program or higher or have completed military nursing coursework
+- Graduate from an accredited nursing education program (ADN or BSN), or meet equivalent military nursing education requirements

 Certification as a perioperative nurse is a voluntary step that RNs can take to demonstrate their competency in this field.
 The primary certification perioperative nurses earn is the Certified Perioperative Nurse (CNOR) credential through the Competency & Credentialing Institute (CCI).
 Currently, over 40,000 nurses hold this valuable certification.
 To be eligible, RNs must:

-Nurses who meet the minimum qualification can apply to take the CNOR exam.
-This three-hour and 45-minute exam consists of 200 questions.
+Nurses who meet the minimum qualifications can apply to take the CNOR exam.
+This three-hour-and-45-minute exam consists of 200 questions.
 Topics covered include pre/postoperative patient assessment and diagnosis, individualized plan of care development and expected outcome identification, management of intraoperative activities, patient care and safety, management of personnel, services and materials, communication and documentation, infection prevention and control of environment, instrumentation and supplies, emergency situations, and professional accountabilities.

 How Much Do Perioperative Nurses Make?